UACS210Spring2018/PA-and-Section-Writeups/ProgrammingAssignmentKeys/PA1-Gradenator/README.md

   <string with no commas>, <number>%, <number> <number> ...
 ```

-Specifically a string with any characters except a comma, a comma, an
+Specifically a string with any characters except a comma, a comma, a
 double in the inclusive range 0 to 100 [0,100], a comma, and one or more
 doubles in the inclusive range 0 to 100 [0,100] separated by one or more
 spaces.
 The Java Scanner class with its nextLine() method can handle whatever